International Student FAQs

 How well known is Vassar?

 Vassar is consistently ranked among the top one percent of colleges and universities in the United States and has been a frontrunner in higher education for over a century and a half.
 Numerous external ratings have confirmed Vassar’s status as one of the most prestigious colleges in the United States.
-For example, Vassar was named the Time Magazine/Princeton Review “College of the Year,” and the Princeton Review rankings called Vassar’s students the happiest in the country and our campus one of the two most beautiful.
+For example, U.S. News and World Report named Vassar #12 out of all Liberal Arts Colleges in the U.S. and Forbes named Vassar #50 out of all colleges and universities in U.S.

 How many international students are at Vassar?

-About 10% of Vassar students hold foreign citizenship.
-Current students represent 60 different nations, with the largest representation coming from Bulgaria, China, India, Jamaica, Canada, Ghana, Singapore, Ecuador, and Romania.
+About 14% of Vassar students hold foreign citizenship.
+Current students represent 55 different nations, with the largest representation coming from Canada, China/Hong Kong, Ecuador, Georgia, Greece, India, Jamaica, Japan, Kenya, Korea, Mexico, Pakistan, Singapore, Swaziland, Thailand, Turkey, United Arab Emirates, United Kingdom, and Vietnam.

 Is there special advising for international students?

-Vassar’s Office of International Services provides assistance to all foreign students and helps them through the visa process.
-In addition, there is a student-run organization for International students (VISA) to help them integrate into the Vassar community and a committee of administrators that meets regularly to address international students’ concerns.
+Vassar’s Office of International Services provides assistance to all foreign students including a new student orientation, and helps them through the visa process.
+In addition, there is a student-run organization for International students (VISA) to help them integrate into the Vassar community, and a committee of administrators that meets regularly to address international students’ concerns.

 Who is considered a foreign or international student?